- Transition payment and settlement agreement according to Dutch Law

 Maximum severance payment (transition payment)

+Effective 1 January, a transition payment is mandatory whenever an employer terminates or fail to renew a temporary employment contract.
+The duration of the employment contract makes no difference.
 The transition payment is capped at € 77,000, unless the employee’s salary exceeds that amount.
 Our Dutch attorney in Amsterdam can calculate your transition compensation (financial package).
 If our legal expert advises that the money offered is insufficient, we will negotiate on your behalf to ensure a fair compensation is paid.

 The transition compensation is subject to wage tax/national insurance contributions and the income-related healthcare insurance contribution.